HjalmarSnoep/LTTC-long-term-time-capsule/README.md

  - secret locations (consider if your location should remain secret, i think three public stores on different continents is optimal for longevity)

 # goals
-- write from a neutral standpoint to a future intelligence that rises after humans.
+- write from a neutral standpoint to a future intelligence that rises after humans (worst case scenario:).
-- tell them who we were (antropologic)
+- tell them who we were (from a antropologic standpoint)
-   - societies, countries, political organisation, what politics are.. (organised crime, through idealism)
+   - political organisation.. societies, countries
    - globalisation
    - reliance on computers and technology
    - religious divisions, country divisions
 - what we learned, what we did right
-    - mysticism, meditation
+    - mysticism
+       - many religions based on similar experiences.
     - science
+    - art (literature, some reproductions of images, paints and pigments won´t last 3000 years)
     - history (knowing we have no option than to give a colored, biased, cherry picked version)
-    - psychology
+    - psychology (meta meta cognition)
-    - many religions based on the same experience
+    - culture and religions based on the same experience
     - big philosophical questions throughout history and current kosmogeny
+    - science
        - engineering
        - chemical
        - physics
        - math
        - psychology
-    - art (literature,some reproductions of images, paints won´t last)
 - what we did wrong ( possible dooms, we saw, but kept doing, also we had a 4 million year run )
     - artificial intelligence ( if we talk to artificial intelligence, you will outdate yourself, probably, politics of reactionism and liberalism)
     - nano plastics